 The current programme runs from 2018-2020.

-Part funded by the EU, this programme aims to upgrade more than 7,000 of the premises in Cornwall which have the slowest broadband speeds.
-These are amongst the 16,000 premises that have speeds of less than 15 Mbps.
-The media release is available here
+Part funded by the EU, this programme aims to upgrade more than 7,600 of the premises in Cornwall which have the slowest broadband speeds.

-Certain postcode areas have been identified for analysis.
+Certain postcode areas were identified for analysis.
 Find out more about how these postcode areas have been selected here.
-Detailed surveying and planning is being carried out in each of these areas and the first premises to be upgraded through this programme have started to go live from early Spring 2018.
-The process of ongoing evaluation, surveying and planning, followed by fibre broadband rollout will continue until 2020.
+Detailed surveying and planning has been carried out in each of these areas.
+The rollout is nearly complete and the few outstanding areas are listed below.

 Grants are available for premises not in the current plan – see our alternative solutions page

 Phases 1-8 of the current programme were part-funded by the EU’s European Regional Development Fund (EDRF).
 Phases 9-10 are funded by the European Agricultural Fund for Rural Development (EAFRD).